Contact Wasserstein Geodesics for Non-Conservative Schr\"odinger Bridges: Extended Results

 \subsection{Experimental Setup}

 The LiDAR Manifold Navigation and Cell Sequencing experiments were conducted on a machine equipped with 13th Gen Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i7-13850HX CPUs.
 The Image Generation experiment was run on a system with an NVIDIA GeForce RTX5090 GPU (32GB VRAM, CUDA12.9, driver version 575.64.03).
-Results for the LiDAR Manifold Navigation (Table~\ref{tab:lidar}), Single Cell Sequencing (Table~\ref{tab:cell}), Sea Temperature Prediction (Table~\ref{tab:temperature} and Appendix~\ref{app:temperature}), Robot Task Reconstruction (Table~\ref{tab:colors}), and Unpaired Image Transfer (Table~\ref{tab:ffhq}) are based on a total of ten evaluations obtained from training runs with different initial conditions.
+Results for the LiDAR Manifold Navigation (Table~\ref{tab:lidar}), Single Cell Sequencing (Table~\ref{tab:cell}), Sea Temperature Prediction (Table~\ref{tab:temperature} and Appendix~\ref{app:temperature}), Robot Task Reconstruction (Table~\ref{tab:colors}), FFHQ Transfer (Table~\ref{tab:ffhq}), {and MNIST-to-EMNIST (Table~\ref{tab:mnist}) experiments} are based on a total of ten evaluations obtained from training runs with different initial conditions.
 The tables report the mean and standard deviation of these distributions.

 The ResNet architecture varies depending on the task.
 For the LiDAR Manifold Navigation, the Cell Sequencing and the Unpaired Transfer experiments, each block is an MLP that processes the output of the previous block and generates an update, which is added to the input with a step size $\tau$: $x \leftarrow x+ \tau \ \text{block}(x)$.
 Details of this architecture are provided in Table~\ref{tab:resnet}.
 In contrast, for the Image Generation experiment, the input consists of images, and each block is implemented as a 2D U-Net.
 Details of this architecture are provided in Table~\ref{tab:image_resnet}.
 The total number of CWG parameters used across the different experiments, alongside the baselines, is summarized in Table~\ref{tab:n_parameters}.
-During training, the weights $\{w_b, w_m, w_g\}$ balancing the loss terms in equation~(\ref{eq:loss}),